Jamia Hamdard: Academic programmes

-The university offers graduate and post-graduate programs in Modern Medicine, Unani Medicine, Nursing, Pharmacy, Law, Information Technology, Computer Applications, Business Management, Islamic Studies, Human Rights, federal studies, Paramedical Sciences, Physiotherapy, Occupational Therapy,Journalism and Media.
+The university offers graduate and post-graduate programs in Modern Medicine, Unani Medicine, Nursing, Pharmacy, Chemical and Life Sciences,Law, Information Technology, Computer Applications, Business Management, Islamic Studies, Human Rights, federal studies, Paramedical Sciences, Physiotherapy, Occupational Therapy,Journalism and Media.

 It recently launched a new course in Medical Virology to cater to demands for trained virologists in India in Covid Times.

 Rankings

 Internationally, Jamia Hamdard was ranked 1201–1400 in the QS World University Rankings of 2023 and 451–500 in Asia.
 It was ranked 601–800 in the world by the Times Higher Education World University Rankings of 2023, 301–350 in Asia in 2022 and 351–400 among emerging economies.

-In India, it was ranked 37th overall by the National Institutional Ranking Framework (NIRF) in 2020, 21st among universities, 22nd in the medical ranking and first in the pharmacy ranking.
+In India, it was ranked 78th overall by the National Institutional Ranking Framework (NIRF) in 2020, 49th among universities, 29th in the medical ranking and second in the pharmacy ranking.

-Student life

-Facilities

-Jamia Hamdard provides residential facilities for its staff and students, both in and outside the campus.
-There are nine residential blocks in the campus which are meant for the residence of all categories of the teaching and non-teaching employees.

-Jamia Hamdard has separate girls' and boys' hostels.
-Every hostel has a common room, reading room, dining hall, and visitors’ room.
-Number of hostels are as follows: